(Selected) Papers and Technical Reports Authored or Co-Authored by Margaret Burnett

 1. "A Scalable Method for Deductive Generalization in the Spreadsheet Paradigm," Margaret Burnett, Sherry Yang, and Jay Summet, ACM Transactions on Computer-Human Interaction, Dec.
 2002, pp. 253 - 284.
 File is in PDF format.
 Also, here are the (on-line only) appendices, also in PDF.

-2. "Test Reuse in the Spreadsheet Paradigm", Marc Fisher II, Dalai Jin, Gregg Rothermel, Margaret Burnett, IEEE International Symposium on Software Reliability Engineering, to appear Nov.
+2. "Test Reuse in the Spreadsheet Paradigm", Marc Fisher II, Dalai Jin, Gregg Rothermel, Margaret Burnett, IEEE International Symposium on Software Reliability Engineering, Nov.
 2002.
 PDF

 4. "Bringing HCI Research to Bear Upon End-User Requirement Specification (Invited paper)," Margaret Burnett, International Workshop on Lyee Methodology, Paris, France, October 2002.